 The assessment of technological alternatives is limited due to asbestos being a hazardous substance.
 The asbestos materials shall be disposed of in underground concrete confinement.
-The confinement shall have a maximum depth of 9m below the ground level.
-For the proposed development, we further recommend that all handling and disposal methods to be as be the NEMA guidelines.
+The confinement shall have a maximum depth of 4m below the ground level.
+For the proposed development, we further recommend that all handling and disposal methods to be as per the NEMA guidelines of 2013.